Trans-Tasman Safe Border Group

 - key airlines (including Air New Zealand and Qantas and the Board of Airline Representatives of New Zealand Inc.)

-- key government departments (including the New Zealand Ministry of Health, Internal Affairs, Immigration NZ, MBIE, Ministry of Transport, Ministry for Primary Industries, NZ Customs, Aviation Security Service and Foreign Affairs & Trade, the Australian Department of Foreign Affairs and Trade, and the Australian Border Force.)
+- key government departments (including the New Zealand Ministry of Health, Internal Affairs, Immigration NZ, MBIE, Ministry of Transport, Ministry for Primary Industries, NZ Customs, Aviation Security Service and the Ministry of Foreign Affairs & Trade, the Australian Department of Foreign Affairs and Trade, and the Australian Border Force.)

-The five working groups will bring a deep focus of attention to these five elements of the traveller journey:
+The five working groups brought a deep focus of attention to five elements of the traveller journey: